driver1357/cellwise-clustering/README.md

 m.opt <- m
 rijk.opt <- rijk

-# Preciciones en array nxpxK
+# Precisions in array nxpxK
 xhat.opt <- xhat

-# Asisgnaciones individuales en WC (matriz nxp con cada celda a su grupo y 0 si es recortada)
+# Individual WC assignations (nxp matrix with each cell in its group and 0 if trimmed)
 WC<-matrix(0,n,p)
 ig<-which(cls.opt==1)
 WC[ig,]<-(W.opt[ig,,1])